M-r-J-o-h-n/SWH-Injector/README.md

 # How to use

-command line : SignedDll.dll TargetDll.dll TargetProcName.exe
+Command line : SignedDll.dll TargetDll.dll TargetProcName.exe

 SEH is not supported!